ferasallaou/Agentic-AI/README.md

 - [langgraph-basic](langgraph-basic): a basic LangGraph example that demonstrates a graph-based workflow with LangGraph and OpenRouter.
 - [langgraph-parallel-workflows](langgraph-parallel-workflows): a LangGraph example that runs multiple evaluation steps in parallel and combines their results.
 - [langgraph-conditional-workflows](langgraph-conditional-workflows): a LangGraph example that routes the workflow based on the detected sentiment of a review.
+- [langgraph-iteration-workflows](langgraph-iteration-workflows): a LangGraph example that iteratively improves a Facebook post until it meets the quality criteria.

 ## Quick start